ThomasDos/ThomasDos/README.md

 - 👯 I’m looking to collaborate on **any web3 / blockchain related project && Hackathons**

-- 👨‍💻 I’m developing my side-project to learn and challenge myself (fullstack/web3/blockchain/ERC721 soulbound/DAO) : [ElectID](https://github.com/ThomasDos/ElectID)
+- 👨‍💻 I’m developing my side project to learn and challenge myself in full-stack development, web3, blockchain, ERC721 soulbound, and DAO : [ElectID](https://github.com/ThomasDos/ElectID)

 - 💬 Ask me about **anything about web2, web3, blockchain or even scuba diving**